nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/06_adding_metadata.md

 ## Adding Metadata

-There are two different types of metadata stored inside the ISA files.\
-There are the administrative metadata and the experimental metadata.
+Two different types of metadata are stored in ISA files: administrative and experimental metadata.
+Administrative metadata covers IDs, descriptions, contact details, connected publications and more, while experimental metadata is describing experimental procedures and similar processes.
+ISA files are normally stored in an Excel format (.xlsx) but can also be edited directly through the ARCmanager.

-Every ISA file has the administrative data described in the first sheet of the excel file.\
-Every study and assay file should have at least one more sheet annotating the experimental metadata, maintained through SWATE.\
+A typical ISA file has the administrative metadata recorded in the first sheet of the Excel file.
+In addition, every isa.study.xlsx and isa.assay.xlsx file should have at least one more sheet where the experimental metadata is annotated, that is maintained through SWATE.
+Both types of metadata can be edited with the ARCmanager.
-With the ARCmanager you are able to edit and annotate both types of metadata.

 ### Administrative Metadata

-When you click normally on an ISA file, the right side will open up and present to you the administrative metadata.
+When you left-click on an ISA file, the right side will open up and show the administrative metadata:

 ![admin-invest](./img/6-metadata/admin-meta.png)

 The metadata is separated into three parts:

-- the main/important data
-- the publication data
-- the contact data

----
+1. Main information
+2. Publications
+3. Contact details

-The main part contains the mandatory data, which are the title, identifier and description of the respective ISA file.\
+The **main information** part contains mandatory data like the title, identifier and description of the respective ISA file.\
-For assay files these are the measurement types and technology types.
+In isa.assay.xlsx files, it contains information about measurement types and technology types, instead:
-Also assay files have no publication data, just contact data.

 <img src="./img/6-metadata/assay-meta.png" />

-In the second part the publication data is stored for the investigation/study.\
-It contains the PubMed ID(s) for the publications associated with the investigation/study.
-Additionally, it also contains information like the DOI(s) and author list associated with these publications.

-The contact part contains the names associated with the investigation/study/assay.
+The **publication** part contains information about DOIs, publication titles, authors, etc. of publications that are associated with the experimental data stored inside the study/investigation.

+Isa.assay.xlsx files do not contain publication data, which is instead recorded in the connected study.

-It contains information like the full name, email, address and the affiliation.
+The **contact details** part contains data bout researchers associated with the investigation/study/assay.
+It contains information like first and last name, email, work address, and affiliation.
 Every ISA file has a contact section.

-Fill out the cells as you see fit (but please fill them out properly).
-Mandatory cells are marked red if not filled out yet.\
+You can fill out the metadata fields gradually as the research progresses.
+Make sure to keep the metadata record as complete as possible to enhance findability and reusability of your data.

-When you are done, just press the "save" button on the bottom to save your data.
+When you are done with your changes, just click the `SAVE` button on the bottom to save your data and send it to the respective DataHUB.

----
+#### Alternative view

 To edit any not field not listed in the main view, you can click the checkmark on the top right named "alternative" to open up a different view of the data stored inside.